• Skip to primary navigation

 Dried mushrooms with chicken broth.

-Cook the fresh mushrooms, start by covering them with a lid to release the moisture then remove the lid and let them get golden brown and remove.
+Cook the fresh mushrooms, start by covering them with a lid to release the moisture then remove the lid and let them get golden brown and remove to a plate.

 Sauted mushrooms in a skillet